Skip to main content

 • drainSend: this handler is called when the send queue is emptied or has been empty for a pre-configured period.
 It can be used to trigger processing of some pending operations that happen during the idle time of the adapter.

-API based handlers
+Internal API handlers

-The API based handlers usually implement some business functionality.
+The internal API handlers usually implement some business functionality.
 They use namespaces to prefix the names of the API methods.
 The framework works best when the naming convention for the methods uses a semantic triple in the format subjectObjectPredicate, where:

 • subject is the namespace and often is same as the name of the realm if the realm defines only one namespace.